Storm-Standard-Library/Storm-Standard-Library/README.md

 Community contributions are very welcome under the guidelines of the GNU GPLv3 license.
 Currently, the founding team consists of only two members, but many well-known personas have shown interest, and we hope many contributors take interest in this ambitious project.
 As such, it may change rapidly in the first period from launch.

-If you have notice anything that you believe is a bug, please make us aware by creating an issue using the "Bug report" issue template.
+If you have noticed anything that you believe is a bug, please make us aware by creating an issue using the "Bug report" issue template.

 If you would like to see a change implemented, or feature added, please make an issue using the "Feature request" template.